oshliaer/google-apps-script-awesome-list/readme.md

 - [Davepar/gcalendarsync](https://github.com/Davepar/gcalendarsync) Apps Script for syncing a Google Spreadsheet with Google Calendar
 - [Google Forms](https://github.com/labnol/google-forms) Google Scripts for sending emails, generating PDFs and setting response limits inside Google Forms.
 - [Website Monitor](https://github.com/labnol/website-monitor) Apps Script for monitoring the uptime of websites inside Google Sheets.
+- [AutoSteamGifts](https://github.com/sudtanj/AutoSteamGifts) A Modified version based on Python script by joaopsys that run on Google server using Google App Script to automatically enter every giveaway that you can afford on SteamGifts.com

 [goto top ⇑](#google-apps-script-list)